Medical Terminology Daily - Est. 2012

 The interatrial and internodal tracts

-The anterior internodal tract originates from the anterior margin of the SA node, curves around the superior vena cava and forms Bachmann’s bundle.
+The anterior internodal tract originates from the anterior margin of the SA node, curves around the superior vena cava and forms Bachmann’s bundle, first described by Jean George Bachmann (1877 - 1959) in 1916.
 From here the anterior internodal tract leaves Bachmann’s bundle, passes posterior to the aorta and the non-coronary sinus, descends in the anterior portion of the interatrial septum and joins the anterosuperior region of the AV node.

 From the SA node the middle internodal tract curves around and posterior to the SVC and descends in the interatrial septum passing anterior to the limbus fossa ovalis to enter the superior aspect of the AV node.
 This tract is known eponymically as Wenckebach’s bundle, named after Karel Frederik Wenckebach (1864–1940) a Dutch physician and anatomist.